SGBuildex APIs

 API uri Description

-PUSH /data/push/{dataElementId} Push data to pitstop
+PUSH /api/v1/data/push/{dataElementId} Push data to pitstop

 Each of the APIs will take in a dataElementId path parameter to denote the Data Element type of the transaction.
 The Data Element type will determine the payload and parameters attributes in your request/responses (see specifications in each API for details).